Exploring the Call Center Model (Intermediate Data Mining Tutorial)

 Lift for Value 1 and Lift for Value 2: Scores that represents the impact of using this particular variable for predicting the Value 1 and Value 2 outcomes.
 The higher the score, the better the variable is at predicting the outcomes.

-How should you interpret this information?
-Say, for example, that we are comparing the highest and lowest service grades, and looking at the influence of Average Time Per Issue.
-The model lists some ranges of values for Average Time Per Issue, and provides these statistics: Probability of value 1 is 60.6% and Probability of value 2 is 8.30%.
-This means that when the Average Time Per Issue was in the range of 44-70 minutes, 60.6% of cases were in the shift with the highest service grades (Value 1), and 8.30% of cases were in the shift with the worse service grades (Value 2).
+The following table contains some example values for the top influencers.
+For example, the Probability of value 1 is 60.6% and Probability of value 2 is 8.30%, meaning that when the Average Time Per Issue was in the range of 44-70 minutes, 60.6% of cases were in the shift with the highest service grades (Value 1), and 8.30% of cases were in the shift with the worse service grades (Value 2).

 From this information, you can draw some conclusions.
 Shorter call response time (the range of 44-70) strongly influences better service grade (the range 0.00-0.07).
 The score (92.35) tells you that this variable is very important.

-However, other factors have effects that are more subtle and more difficult to interpret.
-For example, shift appears to influence service, but it varies by day of week; also, the lift scores and the relative probabilities indicate that shift is not an important factor.
+However, as you look down the list of contributing factors, you see some other factors with effects that are more subtle and more difficult to interpret.
+For example, shift appears to influence service, but the lift scores and the relative probabilities indicate that shift is not a major factor.

 For neural network models or logistic regression models, you might find the marginal statistics node particularly useful.
 This node contains derived statistics about the distribution of values in your data.
 This information can be useful if you want to get a summary of the data without having to write many T-SQL queries.
 The chart of binning values in the previous topic was derived from the marginal statistics node.

-In Data Mining Designer, in the Mining Model Viewer tab, select <mining model name>.
+- In Data Mining Designer, in the Mining Model Viewer tab, select